NCTN: NCI’s National Clinical Trials Network

 Scientific Oversight Committees

 The NCTN groups propose concepts for new clinical trials to the NCI Disease/Imaging Steering Committees.
 These committees are organized by NCI to evaluate and prioritize new clinical trials and recommend to NCI those most likely to have the highest scientific and clinical impact.
 Each committee is led by nongovernmental co-chairs who are not permitted to hold leadership positions in the NCTN groups, although they can be group members.
 The remainder of the committee membership consists of NCTN group members selected by each group, other disease experts not involved in leadership positions in the groups, representatives of NCI-funded SPORE and Consortia, biostatisticians, patient advocates, and NCI disease experts.

-The overall NCTN budget is $151 million, distributed to the various components of the network.
-This system provides for an annual enrollment of about 17,000 patients on interventional trials.
+The overall NCTN budget is $171 million, distributed to the various components of the network.
+This system provides for an annual enrollment of about 17,000-20,000 participants on cancer treatment and imaging trials.

 Efficiencies in Collaboration

 NCTN groups are able to reduce the costs of conducting trials by sharing resources.
 This collaborative approach allows members of one NCTN group to support trials led by other groups and affords NCTN members the ability to conduct a full portfolio of trials in the most common cancers.